DennisTsar/ballast/docs/src/orchid/resources/snippets/navigationFaqs.md

 Hash-based routing is done with the `#` portion of the URL, and isn't as user-friendly to read and share as with just a normal URL path.
-The [Browser History API][10] allows websites to edit the entire URL shown in the address bar and navigate forward and backward through the screens of your SPA with the browser's native buttons, so users wouldn't even know that you'ure doing front-end routing.
+The [Browser History API][10] allows websites to edit the entire URL shown in the address bar and navigate forward and backward through the screens of your SPA with the browser's native buttons, so users wouldn't even know that you're doing front-end routing.

 The caveat is that using the history API requires your hosting server to redirect all URLs to the SPA's main page.
 There are plenty of tutorials online for configuring your server to do this, so I will not cover these details here.